cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 ---
 ![splashscreen](splashscreen.jpg)

-`StaleElementReferenceException` can be definetely classified as the nightmare no 1 of people who write automated test with Selenium framework.
-This exception occures when given web element with which we are trying to interact is no longer present in DOM tree.
+`StaleElementReferenceException` can be definitely classified as the nightmare no 1 of people who write automated test with Selenium framework.
+This exception occurs when given web element with which we are trying to interact is no longer present in DOM tree.
 This can be caused by multiple factors, the most often meet are:

-- element was removed in the meantime
+- an element was removed in the meantime
-- element was replace with newer content (for example by `Ajax`)
+- an element was replaced with newer content (for example by `Ajax`)
-- element was re-rendered by JavaScript view/template framework
+- an element was re-rendered by JavaScript view/template framework

-In the first case `StaleElementReferenceException` indicate the real issue - the app is broken or our automated test case is invalid - whereas the last two cases are mostly cause by our UI framework and should't affect our UI test.
-All of the solution that I've found in the network are based on applying try-catch-retry pattern around the places that where the problem occures.
-However this could degradate readability and maintability.
+In the first case, `StaleElementReferenceException` indicate the real issue - the app is broken or our automated test case is invalid - whereas the last two cases are mostly caused by our UI framework and shouldn't affect our UI test.
+All of the solutions that I've found in the network are based on applying try-catch-retry pattern around the places where the problem occurs.
+However, this could degrade readability and maintainability.
 So how to get rid of `StaleElementReferenceException` without introducing technical debt and changing the way we interact with web elements?

 ## StableWebElement to the rescue!

-I got the idea of `StableWebElement` – a wrapper for `IWebElement` which could detect situation of stale reference and try to find a new reference to the original element. (all this happend behind the scene) The key element of this wrapper is memoization of searching context (parent element) and locator.
+I got the idea of `StableWebElement` – a wrapper for `IWebElement` which could detect the situation of stale reference and try to find a new reference to the original element. (all this happened behind the scene) The key element of this wrapper is memoization of searching context (parent element) and locator.
 Let's see how it works on example.
-We have an users list, which is collection of list elements and each list element contains a button to deactivate the user.
-In order to perform user deactivation we have to find users list, next we have to find list element that represents given user and at the end we need to located deactivation button inside the list element.
+We have a users list, which is a collection of list elements and each list element contains a button to deactivate the user.
+In order to perform user deactivation we have to find users list, next we have to find list element that represents given user and at the end, we need to locate deactivation button inside the list element.
 The code for automating it with Selenium can looks as follows:

 ```csharp
 [Test]